gregcodes/counter_challenge/README.md

 All programming languages allowed.

 Requirement:
-The idea is to identify only independent bids for a given company, i.e. to clean the data for bidding contest when multiple companies were bidding for the same target.
+The idea is to identify only independent bids for a given target company, i.e. to clean the data for bidding contest when multiple companies were bidding for the same target.
 Therfore, multiple bids for the same target firm within a two-month period should only be counted as one single bid.

 Example (date format: dd/mm/yyyy):